Wax: Uses

 Waxes are mainly consumed industrially as components of complex formulations, often for coatings.
 The main use of polyethylene and polypropylene waxes is in the formulation of colourants for plastics.
 Waxes confer matting effects (i.e., to confer non-glossy finishes) and wear resistance to paints.
 Polyethylene waxes are incorporated into inks in the form of dispersions to decrease friction.
 They are employed as release agents, find use as slip agents in furniture, and confer corrosion resistance.

+Antiquity

+Wax can be used to make figurines, dolls, puppet heads, wax sculptures, etc. The Department of Egyptian Antiquities of the Louvre displays many human or animal or god figurines, pseudo-mummies (E 21) as well as wax figurine molds (N 1557); a bewitchment figurine depicting a dog devouring a man (E 27079); and a wax tablet (E 10498) known as the "cahier de Papnoution", covered in wax and used as a writing slate (MND 552), etc.

 Candles

 Waxes such as paraffin wax or beeswax, and hard fats such as tallow are used to make candles, used for lighting and decoration.
 Another fuel type used in candle manufacturing includes soy.
 Soy wax is made by the hydrogenation process using soybean oil.

-Wax products
+Wood products

 Waxes are used as finishes and coatings for wood products.
 Beeswax is frequently used as a lubricant on drawer slides where wood to wood contact occurs.